bilal-fazlani/zio-maelstrom/docs/library-design/index.md

 Every message that needs a reply needs to have a `msg_id` field and all the reply messages need to have `in_reply_to` field set to the `msg_id` of the original message.
 This is how maelstrom correlates messages and their replies.

 The `ask` api lets users send a message and also wait for a reply.
 It uses `Promise` to achieve this.
-When a message is sent, a `Promise` is created and stored in the `Hooks` layer.
-For every message in response stream, the `Hooks` layer completes corresponding promise with the message.
-The identification of reply in `Hooks` layer is based on combination of `msg_id` and `dest` of request message.
+When a message is sent, a `Promise` is created and stored in the `CallbackRegistry` layer.
+For every message in response stream, the `CallbackRegistry` layer completes corresponding promise with the message.
+The identification of reply (`CallbackId`) is based on combination of `msg_id` and `dest` of request message.